 Armor School Commandant

-All unit commanders and Sergeants Majors who would like to attend the 2024 Sullivan Cup please contact the personnel below:
+All unit commanders and sergeants major who would like to attend the 2026 Sullivan Cup please contact the personnel below:

 Sullivan retired from the United States Army on 31 July 1995 after more than 36 years of active service.
 He culminated his service in uniform as the 32nd Chief of Staff—the senior general officer in the Army—and a member of the Joint Chiefs of Staff.
 As the Chief of Staff of the Army, he created the vision and led the team that transitioned the Army from its Cold War posture.
 In August 1993, President Bill Clinton assigned the duties and responsibility of Acting Secretary of the Army to General Sullivan who continued to serve as Chief of Staff.